Battle of Autossee

-The Battle of Autossee took place on November 29, 1813, during the Creek War, at the Creek towns of Autossee (Note: Autossee translates to "war club" in Muskogean) and Tallasee (Note: Tallassee translates to "apple grove" in Muskogean) near present-day Shorter, Alabama.
+The Battle of Autossee took place on November 29, 1813, during the Creek War, at the Creek towns of Autossee (Note: Autossee translates to "war club" in Muskogean) and Tallassee (Note: Tallassee translates to "apple grove" in Muskogean) near present-day Shorter, Alabama.
 General John Floyd, with 900 to 950 militiamen and 450 allied Creek, attacked and burned down both villages, killing 200 Red Sticks in the process.

 Background

 The recent Fort Mims massacre had done nothing but validate Floyd's intentions to prepare for a larger offensive.
 He had raised a substantial company of militia in Georgia, and had made his way into the Mississippi Territory (in what is today central Alabama) in response to increased tensions between white settlers and Creek factions.

 As Andrew Jackson, John Coffee and John Cocke made their way south from Tennessee with a force of 3,500 men, Floyd set out along the Federal Road for Autossee, a village of about 1,500 Creek (which included High Head Jim and others responsible for the massacre at Fort Mims).
 His company included 900 militiamen and 450 allied Creek, many from Tukabatchee, under the command of William McIntosh.